LGouellec/streamiz/README.md

 # Test topology driver

 Must be used for testing your stream topology.
-Simulate a kafka cluster in memory.
 Usage:
 ``` csharp
 static void Main(string[] args)